AqeelMuhammad/Smart-water-supply-system-for-agriculture/README.md

 ## Introduction

 * All the project related files are related to the development of a smart water supply system for agriculture for EN2560 -  Internet of Things Design and Competition module in department of Electronic and Telecommunication Engineering.
 * This system can monitor the soil moisture, temperature, and humidity from the sensors in the farm.
-Here we are using the Watson IoT Simulator for getting the Temperature,Humidity and Soil Moisture values.
+We are using the Watson IoT Simulator to get the Temperature,Humidity and Soil Moisture values.
 * The farmer can also get the realtime weather forecasting data of the location of the farm by using OpenWeatherMap API.
 * The farmer can control the watering system via dashboard, via voice command, via webpage or via the blynk app from anywhere at anytime.

 ## Watson IoT Sensor Simulator

 * For the simulation purposes, here we use [IBM IoT Sensor Simulator](https://watson-iot-sensor-simulator.mybluemix.net/) for monitoring the farm.
-To connect to this simulator, the user need to enter the device information created.
+To connect to this simulator, the user needs to enter the device information created.
 Here we can change the values using up and down arrows.

 ![](Images/IoTSimulator.png)